Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "Tooko, [butty,] you need help with that?" the big human offered.

 "Fuck off!"
-The...well, *tiny* male snarled and re-doubled his efforts.
+The... well, *tiny* male snarled and re-doubled his efforts.
 Traan hadn’t met many first-degrees before, but even still…

 Wilde seemed amused.
 "I like him, he’s spunky!"